 From Dec 1839 to Mar 1845, Baker missed 575 of 2,247 roll call votes, which is 25.6%.
-This is worse than the median of 22.8% among the lifetime records of representatives serving in Mar 1845.
+This is on par with the median of 22.8% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1842-Mar 1843||172||16||9.3%||17th|

 |Dec 1844-Mar 1845||170||57||33.5%||78th|

 The information on this page is originally sourced from a variety of materials, including: